-14.2.12.1 <erode-and-onlap>
+14.2.11.1 <erode-and-onlap>

 Description: Choosing no overrides all input flags related to <erosive> and <onlapped> surfaces.
-Default is to truncate all surfaces by the erosive and on-lapped surfaces.
+Default is to truncate all surfaces by the erosive and onlapped surfaces.
+This also applies to output trends.

-This has no effect on free surfaces since they can not erode or be on-lapped.
+This has no effect on free surfaces since they can not erode or be onlapped.

-14.2.12.2 <treat-reflectors-as-eroding-and-onlapped>
+14.2.11.2 <treat-reflectors-as-eroding-and-onlapped>